marianoguerra/efene/docs/quickstart.rst

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::

-our hello world program is growing, and now we need to do a special case for our hello function, let's say that we have to salute Sir Winston Churchill, we should give him a better message than "hello Winston Churchill!"
+our hello world program is growing, and now we need to do a special case for our hello function, let's say that we have to salute Sir Winston Churchil, we should give him a better message than "hello Winston Churchil!"

 for that we will add a function clause to our *hello/1* function to pattern match for the specific case and do something different: